Initiated Measure petitions are out this afternoon at the Sioux Empire Fair, but no one is manning the booth to witness signatures.

 And, they had the pictures to back up their statement:

 I’m told by my correspondent that these photos were taken at about 4:15 today.
 As in 4:15 Saturday afternoon, which is a pretty busy time for the fair.
 In fact, the person who sent me the photos noted “I was waiting around to see who was going to show up, but I never saw anyone.”
-In fact, they also noted that someone from a nearby booth was noted raiding the candy from the seemingly abandoned booth.
+In fact, they also noted that someone from a nearby booth was raiding the candy from the seemingly abandoned booth.

 It was as if the petitions were out, and no one was home.